 Starting in 1994 black rockfish landed into Oregon were legally required to be sorted and sold in a separate black rockfish market category and were also reported as separate retained catches in the mandatory trawl logbooks.
 Based on the retained catches reported in the logbooks, the estimated proportion of the trawl-caught black rockfish that were caught from off Washington and landed into Astoria ranged from 65 to 100 percent.
-These black rockfish are accounted for in the Washington regional assessment (Table 38).
+These black rockfish are accounted for in the Washington regional assessment (Table 52).

 The Washington Department of Fish and Wildlife (WDFW) provided commercial fishery landings based on fish ticket records of black rockfish harvested off Oregon by vessels landing at ports in Washington.
-These landings totaled less than 0.1 mt for the period 1971 to 2014; therefore, all landings to Washington ports were assumed to occur in waters off Washington in this assessment.
+Landings were less than 1 mt per year for the period 1971 to 2014; therefore, all landings to Washington ports were assumed to occur in waters off Washington in this assessment.

 The landings data series for black rockfish landed in California, Oregon, and Washington during 1981 to 2014 were assembled from three PacFIN or CalCOM data sets.
-The first data set consisted of direct estimates of black rockfish landings by state, which the systems derived from fish tickets, species composition estimates, and trawl-logbooks provided by the California Department of Fish and Wildlife (CDFW), the ODFW, and the Washington Department of Fish and Wildlife (WDFW).
-Prior to 1993 Oregon did not have an explicit market category for black rockfish, which were landed as a mixed-species rockfish category.
-However, starting in 1994 black rockfish landed in Oregon were legally required to be landed and sorted into a separate black rockfish market category.
+The first data set consisted of direct estimates of black rockfish landings by state (described as BLCK in PacFIN), which the systems derived from fish tickets, species composition estimates, and trawl-logbooks provided by the California Department of Fish and Wildlife (CDFW), the ODFW, and the Washington Department of Fish and Wildlife (WDFW).
+The second data set consisted of landings of black rockfish that were nominally landed in the black rockfish market category (described as BLK1 in PacFIN) but no direct species composition samples were available to confirm their purity.
+Prior to 1993, there was no sorting requirement in the states and no explicit market category for black rockfish, which were landed in a mixed-species rockfish category.
+Starting in 1994, black rockfish landed in Oregon were legally required to be landed and sorted into a separate black rockfish market category.
 Similar sorting requirements were implemented in 2001 in California and in 2006 in Washington.
-The second data set consisted of landings by state of black rockfish that were nominally landed in the black rockfish market category (described as BLK1 in PacFIN) but no direct species composition samples were available to confirm their purity.

-The third PacFIN data set was derived from landings of rockfish for which species composition sample estimates were unavailable, but which might feasibly contain some black rockfish.
-This derivation involved applying estimates of the percentages of black rockfish (%Black) to the landings of unspecified rockfish.
+The third PacFIN data set (URCK in PacFIN) was derived from landings of rockfish for which species composition sample estimates were unavailable, but which might feasibly contain some black rockfish.
+This derivation involved applying estimates of the percentages of black rockfish (% Black) to the landings of unspecified rockfish.